What is a watchdog?

 A watchdog is an electronic timer used for monitoring hardware and software functionality.
 Software uses a watchdog timer to detect and recover fatal failures.

-In this short tutorial, we will setup a watchdog software on Raspberry Pi.
+In this tutorial, we will setup a watchdog software on Raspberry Pi.
+The same commands work on other Linux systems, such as Debian or Ubuntu, too.

-The purpose of the Meazurem gateway is to listen sensor data and upload the data to the cloud.
-So it’s very important that the gateway stays connected to the Internet.
+The purpose of the Meazurem Gateway is to listen sensor data and upload the data to the cloud.
+So it’s crucial that the gateway is running and stays connected to the Internet.

 We are using the latest official Raspberry Pi Linux distribution called Raspbian.
-At the time of writing, the latest version is 9.4 (stretch).
+At the time of writing, the latest version is Raspbian Buster.

 First, log in and configure Internet connectivity on your Raspberry Pi.